CalebKornfein/Democratic-Debates-LDA/README.md

 # Stat360-Topic-Modeling
 Topic Modeling for the Democratic Debates

-This project was undertaken by Meredith Brown and Caleb Kornfein as their final project for Statistics 360: Bayesian and Modern Statistics.
+This project was undertaken by Caleb Kornfein and Meredith Brown as their final project for Statistics 360: Bayesian and Modern Statistics.

 Modeling text data from the 2019-2020 Democratic Debates, this project used LDA topic modeling to analyze which topics occur most frequently and by which candidate.
+The final report interpreting the model and results can be found in the document LDA_report.pdf.